 Fill Your Plate with My Plate Recommendations

 Basically, divide your plate into four sections with equal amounts of fruits, vegetables, grains and protein, with a side of dairy to round out each meal.
-As depicted in the chart, half of your daily intake should consist of fruits and vegetables.
+Half of your daily intake should consist of fruits and vegetables.
 A diet rich in vegetables and fruit is great for your digestive health.
 Consuming fruits and vegetables optimally leads to a healthier body while reducing your risk of stroke and heart attack.
 Fruits and veggies also are an excellent source of fiber that help prevent constipation.
 Vitamins and minerals — especially vitamin C, potassium and folic acid — come from a wide range of fruits and vegetables.

 The grains portion on your plate also provides a good dose of fiber when you fill it with low-fat, nutrient-dense carbs like whole grains, nuts and seeds.
 For the best choices, stay away from refined grains because the process used to make them removes the best parts.
 White bread, white rice and de-germed cornmeal, for example, lose dietary fiber, many B vitamins and iron after being refined.